Blog

 Navigating the Submission Process

-Common Questions On The App Development Journey
+Common Questions About Mobile App Development

 How Much Does It Really Cost to Build an App?

-If you decide to learn the tools yourself, whether that's a no-code platform or a programming language, your biggest investment is going to be your own time.
-The actual cash you'll need to spend is surprisingly low.
+The cost depends entirely on your approach.
+If you learn the tools yourself (whether that’s a no-code platform or a programming language), your biggest investment is your own time.
+The cash outlay is surprisingly low.

 Which Programming Language Should I Learn First?